substack/throughout/readme.markdown

 in a mutually exclusive way that will cause the stream to hang indefinitely if a slow downstream consumer ever triggers a pause.

+If you try to use event-stream's .pipeline() function you will get the same problem.

 # methods

 ``` js